-- Nonemergency Medical Transportation (NET) - Transportation to and from an Early Intervention Day Treatment (EIDT) and Adult Development Day Treatment (ADDT) - Dental benefits in a capitated program - School-based services provided by school employees - Skilled Nursing Facility (SNF) services.
-Limited Rehabilitation Stays are not an excluded SNF service - Assisted Living Facility services
+- Nonemergency Medical Transportation (NET) - Transportation to and from Early Intervention Day Treatment (EIDT) and Adult Development Day Treatment (ADDT) - Dental benefits - School-based services provided by school employees - Skilled Nursing Facility (SNF) services.
+Limited Rehabilitation Stays are not an excluded SNF service. - Assisted Living Facility (ALF) services

-- Mobile Crisis Intervention

-- Therapeutic Host Home

-- Therapeutic Communities

-- Supportive Housing

-- Partial Hospitalization

-- Community Reintegration

-Program

-- Supportive Life Skills

-- Group Life Skills Development

-- Assertive Community Treatment

-- Intensive In-Home Treatment

 - Human Development Center (HDC) services.
-Respite stays and conditional admission at HDCs are not excluded services

-- Waiver services provided to the elderly and adults with physical disabilities through the ARChoices in Homecare program, the Arkansas Independent Choices (IC) program, or a successor waiver for the elderly and adults with physical disabilities
+Respite stays and conditional admission at HDCs are not excluded services. - Waiver services provided to the elderly and adults with physical disabilities through the ARChoices in Homecare program, the Arkansas Independent Choices (IC) program, or a successor waiver for the elderly and adults with physical disabilities - Transplants - Abortions, except as allowed by state or federal law

-- Transplants

-- Abortions, except as allowed by state or federal law